-We also recommend checking out the Acer XV340CKP.
-It’s a 34″ 3440×1440 flat-screen IPS ultrawide monitor (~$450) with lower brightness and contrast ratio, but a faster response time speed and no VRR brightness flickering issue.
+We also recommend checking out the HP X34.
+It’s a 34″ 3440×1440 flat-screen IPS ultrawide monitor (~$400) with a lower contrast ratio, but a faster response time speed and no VRR brightness flickering issue.

 Visit our comprehensive best gaming monitor buyer’s guide for more monitors and information.

 The Lenovo G34W-10 offers a very immersive gaming experience for the money thanks to its high ultrawide resolution and high contrast ratio.
 Its lack of a wide color gamut allows it to be cheaper than the alternatives, which might appeal to some users on limited budgets.

 Performance is within expectations for a VA panel.
 Some smearing is noticeable behind fast-moving objects in darker scenes and VRR brightness flickering will affect some units.
 Regardless, the overall gaming experience is still enjoyable as these visual artifacts (ghosting, tearing) are mainly noticeable when deliberately looking for them.